Arccotangent/pacchat/README.md

 ### Cons

 * Port forwarding required on both ends, however this should be taken care of automatically by PacChat through UPNP
-* Port forwarding means that PacChat is working on any public, school, or workplace network is highly unlikely
+* Port forwarding means that PacChat working on any public, school, or workplace network is highly unlikely

 ## Downloading & Building